megalus/stela/README.md

 - **Secrets**: Sensitive values that should not be committed (passwords, tokens, etc.)
 - **Environment-specific configurations**: Different values for development, testing, and production

+### TL;DR

+1. pip install stela
+2. stela init --default --no-confirm
+3. Uncomment the `MY_SECRET` line in `.env`
+4. Add `from stela import env` and run `print(env.MY_SECRET)` in your code
+5. Uncomment the `MY_SECRET` line in `.env.local` and get the code again.
+6. Add `export MY_SECRET=memory_value` in your terminal and get the code again.

+New to multi-environment setups?
+Start with the Quick Setup guide: https://megalus.github.io/stela/quick_setup/

 ### Install

 ```shell